Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 ## Troubleshooting

-*Saga not found* Exceptions can occur when:
+*Saga not found* exceptions can occur when:

 1. The saga instance does not exist (yet)
 2. The saga instance has already been removed

 It's not always obvious when saga state does or does not exist.
 Most often the cause is due to race conditions.

-Note: Expect out-of-order delivery of messages and expect more-than-once processing.
+Note: Plan for delivery of messages in a different order than they were sent, and for messages to be processed more than once.
+These situations can occur regularly in a distributed system.

-### Out of order
+### Out-of-order message processing

-If the design assumes message A will create the saga and message B updates the saga.
+An example of out-of-order message processing is when the design assumes message A will create the saga and message B updates the saga.
 If message B is received and processed before message A, the saga doesn't exist yet, and the message will be discarded.

 Symptoms: